 The state also argued the companies marketed the drug for “unapproved uses, including various symptoms in children and the elderly” after being warned by federal authorities to halt such sales.

-The U.S. has been investigating Risperdal sales practices since 2004, including allegations that the company marketed the drug for unapproved uses, J&J executives said in a U.S. Securities and Exchange Commission filing (JNJ) last year.
+The U.S. has been investigating Risperdal sales practices since 2004, including allegations that the company marketed the drug for unapproved uses, J&J executives said in a U.S. Securities and Exchange Commission filing (JNJ:US) last year.

 The U.S. Justice Department is demanding that J&J pay about $1.8 billion to resolve the civil claims by federal regulators and some state attorneys general, people familiar with the settlement talks said this month.

 Janssen’s Mueller said in an e-mail yesterday that J&J has reserved monies for state and federal Risperdal litigation.
 The drugmaker hasn’t specified how much it set aside in filings with the U.S. Securities and Exchange Commission.

 J&J was sued by a total of 11 state attorneys general, who contend the drugmaker misled them about Risperdal’s safety and effectiveness to boost sales.
 The drugmaker has now been ordered by judges to pay more than $1.6 billion in fines and penalties over the marketing of the drug.

 Makers of competing antipsychotic drugs who also faced state suits over the marketing of their medications settled those claims for less than what J&J faces over Risperdal, said Steven Sheller, a Philadelphia-based lawyer representing former Risperdal users.